 We monitor our water usage very closely.
-We prefer showers which use less water.
-We use non-concussive taps in the Park Shower Blocks.
+We provide showers rather than baths for reduced water use, and use non-concussive taps wherever possible.

 We are very protective of all our trees, whether young or old.
 We do not like to see items nailed to them.
 Ouch!
 We get quite sad when someone has broken branches through pure vandalism.
 Remember – without trees and plants, we will not be able to breathe!

 We use recycled or environmentally friendly products where possible.

 We have devised several walks and cycling routes which you might like to try.
 Leaflets are available in the Park Shop price 20p per copy.
 Although we try to give clear instructions, people have been known to wander off the track and get lost!
 We also sell Ordnance Survey maps of the area which you might find useful.

 We have an aviary near the Reception building, housing our cheerful array of brightly coloured budgies.
 They enjoy company but have a special diet, so please don’t be tempted to feed them.

 SHOPS & LOCAL PRODUCE

 You are staying in the renowned ‘Garden of England’ so named because almost all types of agricultural and horticultural production are undertaken in Kent.
 Locally to Marden as you are exploring the area, you will find roadside stalls where you can buy home-grown produce, particularly apples, pears, cherries and soft fruit in season.
 Shops in the area also stock locally-grown produce.
 Our local Butcher in Marden – Ken Ballard’s – sells a wide range of locally produced beef, lamb, pork and poultry.
 He makes his own sausages and also sells a wide range of Bar-b-que meats and kebabs.
 We obtain all our plants from local growers.